RRZE-PP/PF-CORE/README.md

 ## Running the PRO client

-After adding the jar files you need to rebuild the project before to enable the pro features
+After adding the jar files you need to rebuild the project to enable the pro features
 ```
  ant
  java -jar dist/PowerFolder.jar